sethlvaughn/sethlvaughn/README.md

 Hi!
-I am a third-year Computer Science student at the University of Maine.
+I am a fourth-year Computer Science student at the University of Maine seeking an internship or entry level position in software development/emgineering.

 <!--
 **sethlvaughn/sethlvaughn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.